johninfra/it-support-and-cybersecurity-labs/README.md

 ## Labs Included

 Lab 13 - Help Desk Ticket Workflow Simulation
-Simulated real-world help desk operations by managing multiple support tickets from intake to resolution.
-Troubleshot issues involving Active Directory, network connectivity, permissions, and printing, while documenting workflows, prioritizing requests, and performing proper escalation procedures.
+Simulated real-world help desk operations by managing multiple support tickets from intake to resolution, including Active Directory tasks, network troubleshooting, permissions, printing, and escalation procedures.

+Lab 12 - Network Traffic Analysis and Security Monitoring with Nmap, Wireshark, and Splunk
+Captured and analyzed network traffic using Wireshark, performed network scanning with Nmap, and monitored logs in Splunk to demonstrate basic security monitoring and threat detection.

+Lab 11 - Windows Troubleshooting Ticket
+Simulated a real-world support ticket by diagnosing and resolving Windows system issues using structured troubleshooting steps and documentation.

+Lab 10 - Software Installation and Printer Troubleshooting
+Installed software and resolved printer-related issues by clearing queues, restarting services, and verifying system functionality.

+Lab 09 - Password Reset and Account Lockout Support
+Performed password resets and account unlocks in Active Directory while verifying user access and authentication issues.

+Lab 08 - DNS and Network Connectivity Troubleshooting
+Diagnosed and resolved DNS and connectivity issues using tools like ping, nslookup, and ipconfig to restore network access.

+Lab 07 - Remote IT Support Simulation
+Simulated remote support scenarios by troubleshooting user issues, guiding resolutions, and documenting steps as if assisting end users.

-Lab 04 - Active Directory User and Access Management
+Lab 06 - Active Directory User and Group Management
-Created and managed domain users, groups, shared folders, and access controls in a Windows Server Active Directory environment.
+Managed domain users and groups, applying access control and organizational unit structure in a Windows Server environment.

 Lab 05 - Network Drive Mapping and File Sharing
-Configured shared folders, assigned permissions, and mapped network drives between systems to simulate enterprise file access.
+Configured shared folders, assigned permissions, and mapped network drives to enable secure file access between systems.

+Lab 04 - Active Directory Access Control
+Created and managed users, groups, and permissions to control access to shared resources in an enterprise environment.

-Lab 03 - Network Troubleshooting and Connectivity Restoration
+Lab 03 - Network Troubleshooting
-Diagnosed and resolved network connectivity issues in a VMware NAT environment, restoring proper DHCP behavior and communication between systems.
+Diagnosed and resolved network connectivity issues in a virtual environment by restoring DHCP configuration and verifying communication between systems.

-Lab 09 - Account Management and Security Troubleshooting
-Performed password resets, account unlocks, and identity verification tasks while validating access and system permissions.

-Lab 11 - Splunk SIEM Log Analysis
-Installed and configured Splunk to collect and analyze logs, demonstrating basic SIEM functionality and security monitoring.

-Lab 01 - Network Reconnaissance and Service Enumeration
-Used Kali Linux and Nmap to identify hosts, test connectivity, and enumerate open ports and services on a Windows target machine.

-Lab 06 - Active Directory User and Group Management
-Managed domain users and groups, applying access control principles and organizational unit structure.

 Lab 02 - Linux System Operations and File Permission Management
-Performed Linux command line operations, directory management, and permission configuration using chmod and sudo.
+Performed Linux command line operations, directory management, and file permission configuration using chmod and sudo.

-Lab 10 - Windows Troubleshooting and System Support
-Simulated common help desk issues including software installation, system errors, and troubleshooting workflows.

-Lab 12 - Network Traffic Analysis with Wireshark
+Lab 01 - Network Reconnaissance
-Captured and analyzed ICMP and TCP traffic using Wireshark to understand packet-level communication and network behavior.
+Used Nmap on Kali Linux to scan a Windows system, identify open ports, and enumerate services in a controlled lab environment.

 ---